Skylar-404/skylar-HotelMngSystem-desktop-application/README.md

 ## Database connection

-COnfigure your database connection in `App.config` and `Database/Dbconnection.cs`
+Configure your database connection in `App.config` and `Database/Dbconnection.cs`

 Sample: